JMcrafter26/awesome-ai-tools/README.md

 3. Ensure the description is concise and accurate
 4. Submit a PR with your changes

+> Requirements for new tools: The tool needs to be free and have a valid GitHub repo, with the actual source code.
+>
+> Suggestions with Pseudo repos will be discarded

 For major changes or new categories, please open an issue first to discuss.

 ---